heaji-lee/cat-app/README.md

 ## Future Improvements

 - Skeleton loaders for image fetching.
-- Sorting and filtering cats by votes or favourites.
 - Dark mode toggle for better UX.
 - Implemented pagination.
 - Making it more responsible on various screen sizes.